-- 3.3.4 Since field strengths are constantly varying, they are usually described by reference to an averaging calculation known as the "root mean square" or RMS.
-Subsequent references to power-frequency field strengths in this chapter refer to the RMS amplitude of the power-frequency modulation of the total field, which is the conventional scientific way of expressing these quantities. - 3.3.5 To assess compliance with exposure limits, the Code of Practice on Compliance (Ref.2) specifies that the maximum fields the overhead line is capable of producing should be calculated using the following conditions: - 1) electric fields: for nominal voltage and design minimum clearance; - 2) magnetic fields: for the highest rating that can be applied continuously in an intact system (i.e. including ratings which apply only in cold weather, but not including shortterm ratings or ratings which apply only for the duration of a fault elsewhere in the electricity system) and design minimum clearance; and - 3) electric and magnetic fields: for 1m above ground level, of the unperturbed field, taking account of the correct wire type and bundle size, taking account of the basic wood pole geometry for the design of overhead line in question, but ignoring variations in conductor spacing at angle poles, of the 50 Hz component ignoring harmonics, ignoring zero-sequence currents and voltages and currents induced in the ground or earth wire, and using the infinite-straight-line approximation. - 3.3.6 The same provisions apply to assessing the fields from underground cables. - 3.3.7 Therefore, the calculations for the Kennoxhead connection were performed using worst-case conditions including minimum conductor clearances for overhead lines and minimum burial depth for underground cables.
-The circuits are unlikely to operate at this maximum rating routinely, resulting in lower typical magnetic fields. - 3.3.8 Electric fields (but not magnetic fields) are readily perturbed by conducting objects, including, for example, buildings, fences and trees.
-The fields calculated here are unperturbed fields, as specified by the Code of Practice on Compliance (Ref.2).
+- short-term ratings or ratings which apply only for the duration of a fault elsewhere in the electricity system) and design minimum clearance; and - 3) electric and magnetic fields: for 1m above ground level, of the unperturbed field, taking account of the correct wire type and bundle size, taking account of the basic steel tower or wood pole geometry for the design of overhead line in question, but ignoring variations in conductor spacing at angle towers/poles etc, of the 50Hz component ignoring harmonics, ignoring zero-sequence currents and voltages and currents induced in the ground or earth wire, and using the infinite-straight-line approximation. - 3.3.6 The same provisions apply, where relevant, to assessing the fields from underground cables. - 3.3.7 Therefore, the calculations for the KTR Project were performed using worst-case conditions including minimum conductor clearances for overhead lines.
+The circuits are unlikely to operate at this maximum rating routinely, resulting in lower typical magnetic fields on a day to day basis. - 3.3.8 Electric fields (but not magnetic fields) are readily perturbed by conducting objects, including, for example, buildings, fences and trees.
+The fields calculated here are unperturbed fields, as specified by the Code of Practice on Compliance (Ref.
+2).
 These give a valid indication of the size of any electric-field related phenomena over the area concerned, but the local value, close to a source of perturbation, would vary.
 In practice, perturbations within or to the sides of buildings and other fixed objects usually act so as to reduce, not increase, the electric field.
 Fields inside any buildings are generally much reduced.
 However, the Code of Practice (Ref.
-2) specifies that it is acceptable to demonstrate compliance by reference to the unperturbed fields. - 3.3.9 As an alternative to calculations, the Code of Practice on Compliance (Ref.2) specifies that there are certain classes of equipment which inherently produce fields below the guideline levels, and can be assumed to comply without producing case-by-case specific assessments of the field.
-Substations are one such type of equipment:

-"The Energy Networks Association will maintain a publicly-available list on its website of types of equipment where the design is such that it is not capable of exceeding the ICNIRP exposure guidelines, with evidence as to why this is the case.
-Such types of equipment are likely to include:

-- overhead power lines at voltages up to and including 132kV - underground cables at voltages up to and including 132kV - substations at and beyond the publicly accessible perimeter
+2) specifies that it is acceptable to demonstrate compliance by reference to the unperturbed fields. - 3.3.9 As an alternative to calculations, the Code of Practice on Compliance (Ref.
+2) specifies that there are certain classes of equipment which inherently produce fields below the guideline levels, and can be assumed to comply without producing case-by-case specific assessments of the field.
+Substations are one such type of equipment: - "The Energy Networks Association will maintain a publicly-available list on its website of types of equipment where the design is such that it is not capable of exceeding the ICNIRP exposure guidelines, with evidence as to why this is the case.
+Such types of equipment are likely to include: - overhead power lines at voltages up to and including 132kV - underground cables at voltages up to and including 132kV - substations at and beyond the publicly accessible perimeter